-Cross Origin Resource Sharing allows web applications hosted at other origins to access resources from your OMERO.web installation.
-This can be achieved using the django-cors-headers app with additional configuration of OMERO.web.
-See the django-cors-headers page for more details on the settings.

-Since OMERO.web 5.14.0, the package django-cors-headers is installed by default.
+Cross Origin Resource Sharing allows web applications hosted at other origins to access resources from your OMERO.web instance OMERO.web 5.14.0, the package django-cors-headers is installed by default.

 Configure CORS.
 An index is used to specify the ordering of middleware classes.
 It is important to add the CorsMiddleware as the first class and CorsPostCsrfMiddleware as the last.
 You can specify allowed origins in a whitelist, or allow all, for example: